Freak sell-off of ‘safe haven’ US bonds raises fear that confidence in America is fading

 A week ago, the yield on the 10-year Treasury was 4.01%.
 On Friday, the yield shot as high as 4.58% before sliding back to around 4.50%.
 That’s a major swing for the bond market, which measures moves by the hundredths of a percentage point.

-Among the possible knockoff effects is a big hit to ordinary Americans in the form of higher interest rates on mortgages and car financing and other loans.
+Among the possible knock-on effects is a big hit to ordinary Americans in the form of higher interest rates on mortgages and car financing and other loans.

 “As yields move higher, you’ll see your borrowing rates move higher, too,” said Brian Rehling, head of fixed income strategy at Wells Fargo Investment Institute.
 "And every corporation uses these funding markets.
 If they get more expensive, they’re going to have to pass along those costs customers or cut costs by cutting jobs.”